-Save your time in managing servers and websites by using these intelligent software.
+Save your time in managing servers and websites by using this intelligent software.

 Keeping a record of utilization, performance, and possible maintenance issues is complicated.
 Higher complications occur when you build up your infrastructure, including multiple components like server, database, messaging, authentication, load balancer, etc.

-When you have 1 or 2 servers, it is probably easy to manage it manually, but when you are dealing with hundreds or thousands, you need a tool.
+When you have 1 or 2 servers, it is probably easy to manage manually, but when dealing with hundreds or thousands, you need a tool.
 An intelligent tool that can help speed up administrative tasks like installation, patching, configuration, monitoring, etc.

 Imagine you are a sysadmin and manage 50 servers without a tool.
 You will be busy all the time!

 Here are some of the tools you can leverage for an easy and better life.
 Some are free, so you don’t have to convince your boss about the payment.

 Cockpit is an open-source Linux server administration solution.
 You can do things like starting containers, managing storage, configuring the network, inspecting logs, etc.